proofoftom/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `createColony`

 Creates a new colony in the network.

-Note that the token ownership (if there is one) has to be transferred to the newly created colony.
+*Note: This is now deprecated and will be removed in a future version Note that the token ownership (if there is one) has to be transferred to the newly created colony.*

 **Parameters**